-[Immune Globulin Injection (Human) 10% Caprylate/Chromatography Purified]
+[Immune Globulin Injection (Human), 10% Caprylate/Chromatography Purified] for Intravenous and Subcutaneous Administration

-ACUTE RENAL DYSFUNCTION AND ACUTE RENAL FAILURE
+THROMBOSIS, RENAL DYSFUNCTION, and ACUTE RENAL FAILURE

 - Renal dysfunction, acute renal failure, osmotic nephrosis, and death may occur with immune globulin intravenous (IGIV) products in predisposed patients.
 Patients predisposed to renal dysfunction include those with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs.